Ergodicity for stochastic 2D Boussinesq equations with a highly degenerate pure jump Levy noise: Introduction

 Secondly, under certain conditions, pure Brownian motion perturbations have many drawbacks in capturing large motions and unpredictable events.
-The emergence of L\'{e}vy type perturbations is to reproduce the characteristics of these natural phenomena in some real-world models according to empirical researches, for instance statistical physics (c.f.\cite{Novikov-1965}), climatology (c.f.\cite{Imkeller-2006}) and mathematics of finance (c.f.\cite{Kuchler-2013}), etc. Therefore, SPDEs driven by L\'{e}vy processes is an important and meaningful aspect of mathematical analysis, with several significant works \cite{Brzezniak-2022, Dong-2011} emerging in this field.
-However, to our knowledge, there seem no ergodicity about highly degenerate L\'{e}vy noises results.
-In \cite{Sun-2019}, Sun et al. took up research that a family of SPDEs driven by highly degenerate pure jump Lévy noises are exponential mixing by a coupling method, however, they required that the nonlinear term was globally bounded and cannot be used in certain concrete equations, such as stochastic Navier-Stokes equations and stochastic Boussinesq equations.
+The emergence of L\'{e}vy type perturbations is to reproduce the characteristics of these natural phenomena in some real-world models according to empirical researches, for instance, statistical physics (\cite{Novikov-1965}), climatology (\cite{Imkeller-2006}) and mathematics of finance (\cite{Kuchler-2013}), etc. Therefore, SPDEs driven by L\'{e}vy processes are an important and meaningful aspect of mathematical analysis, with several significant works \cite{Brzezniak-2022, Dong-2011} emerging in this field.
+However, to our knowledge, there seem to be no results on ergodicity for highly degenerate L\'{e}vy noises results.
+In \cite{Sun-2019}, Sun et al. proves that a family of SPDEs driven by highly degenerate pure jump L\'{e}vy noises are exponentially mixing using a coupling method, however, they required that the nonlinear term was globally bounded, which cannot be applied to certain concrete equations, such as stochastic Navier-Stokes equations and stochastic Boussinesq equations.
 Fortunately, inspired by the techniques and method in the recent article \cite{Peng-2024}, which studied the ergodicity for stochastic 2D Navier-Stokes equations driven by a highly degenerate pure jump L\'{e}vy noise by using Malliavin calculus and anticipating stochastic calculus, we attempt to use this thought to establish the ergodicity of the Boussinesq equation.